-Large, soft and chewy, the cookies make a great snack.
-The classic recipe have a warm blend of spices that seem to be more pronounced the second day.
-Your family is sure to ask you to make them again. —Taste of Home Test Kitchen, Greendale, Wisconsin
+Large, soft and chewy, these molasses cookies make a great snack.
+This classic recipe has a warm blend of spices that seems stronger the second day.
+Your family will definitely ask you to make these again.—Taste of Home Test Kitchen

 - 1/2 cup shortening

 - 1/3 cup hot water

 - 2 tablespoons rum or 1 teaspoon rum extract

 - 1 teaspoon baking soda